sean-atkinson/row_health_wellness_program_analysis/README.md

 <b>Technical Analysis:</b><br>
 For this section, I used SQL and BigQuery to create a marketing campaign dataset.

-As part of the data preparation, I created derived columns for metrics that didn't pre-exist within the data (num_signups, signup_rate, cost_per_signup, click_through_rate, and cost per-click).
+As part of the data preparation, I created derived columns for metrics that didn't pre-exist within the data: number of signups, signup rate, cost-per-signup, click-through rate, and cost-per-click.

 In Excel, I used calculated fields because of an issue with non-weighted metrics.
 Additionally, I utilized Pivot Tables, conditional formatting and statistical analysis to analyze and summarize my insights for the marketing team.